Subpart 231.2 - CONTRACTS WITH COMMERCIAL ORGANIZATIONS

 (B) The costs allowed, and the business combination will result in the preservation of a critical capability that might otherwise be lost to DoD.

-(ii)(A) If the amount of restructuring costs is expected to exceed $25 million over a 5-year period, the designated official is the Under Secretary of Defense (Acquisition, Technology, and Logistics) or the Principal Deputy.
+(ii)(A) If the amount of restructuring costs is expected to exceed $25 million over a 5-year period, the designated official is the Under Secretary of Defense (Acquisition and Sustainment) or the Principal Deputy.
 This authority may not be delegated below the level of an Assistant Secretary of Defense.

 (B) For all other cases, the designated official is the Director of the Defense Contract Management Agency.
 The Director may not delegate this authority.